 - Educators described having more capacity to inquire about, and respond to, student needs.

-The lingering academic and emotional challenges of the past year are too much for educators to tackle on their own.
+The lingering academic and emotional challenges of the past year are so much for educators to tackle on their own.
 And caregivers want to be equal partners in their children’s learning and development.

 Working together, we can tap into the superpower that comes with trusting relationships.